-Depending on your access level, you can view API Keys here.
-We also provide the ability to manually regenerate your User API key and the S3 Folder Access key.
+Depending on your access level, you can view API Keys from the API keys tab under Account Settings.
+You can also manually regenerate your User API key and the S3 Folder Access key.
 If you generate a new key, ensure that all your scripts use the new key.
 The User API key expires as soon as you generate a new key, and the S3 Folder Access key expires after 30 days of generating a new one.

-Enter appropriate information about your organization.
+Enter appropriate information about your organization in the Company Information tab.
 At a minimum, we need to have Time Zone and Currency information.
 Otherwise, it will default to UTC and USD.

 With Blueshift, you can create campaigns that target the same user across multiple contexts & channels.
 Marketers might wish to limit the total number of messages per user on one channel or across all channels combined.
-You can set these user level messaging limits by navigating to Maximum Messages.
+You can set these user level messaging limits from the Maximum Messages tab.

-Blueshift can now export certain campaign activities each time a user interacts with a marketing email or SMS.
+Blueshift can export certain campaign activities each time a user interacts with a marketing email or SMS.
 The activities are open, click, unsubscribe, bounce, and delivered.
-You can use this to update analytics or route the data to other partners (we support segment.com and mParticle right now).
+You can use the Campaign Activity Export tab to update analytics or route the data to other partners.

 Campaign activity exports are currently offered on Email, SMS, Push, and In-App.

-You can use this tab to specify the font that you want to use in the visual template editor.
+You can use the Visual Editor Font Config tab to specify the font that you want to use in the visual template editor.
 You can use a font of your choice in the templates that you use to send messages to your customers.
 We provide a JSON that you can edit and specify the font of your choice.

-- In order to use that, you should setup a CNAME in your DNS provider for your sub-domain (example: links.yourdomain.com) with a CNAME to links.getblueshift.com.
+- Setup a CNAME in your DNS provider for your sub-domain (example: links.yourdomain.com) with a CNAME to links.getblueshift.com.

-- After creating the DNS entry, head over to Blueshift and enter the CNAME (example: links.yourdomain.com) in the CNAME field.
+- After creating the DNS entry, go to the Other Settings tab under Account Settings and enter the CNAME (example: links.yourdomain.com) in the CNAME field.

-We've added the ability to define a global inclusion segment.
+Account admins can set up a global inclusion segment from the Other Settings tab.
 This is an optional, top-level safeguard that helps ensure an account can only message users based on certain user attributes.
 You can use this to restrict messaging to users who have opted in, based on user location or based on other business practices.

 A global inclusion segment has the following characteristics:

-- A user must match the global inclusion segment in order to eligible to be messaged by a campaign
+- A user must match the global inclusion segment in order to be eligible to be messaged by a campaign.